PREPPING FOR A SCHOOL ART SHOW

 I keep my class portfolios in standard filing cabinets.
 When I didn’t have cabinets, I used wooden shelf-style cubbies (the best!).
 When I didn’t have cabinets or cubbies, I used cardboard boxes and placed the boxes under tables along the perimeter of the room.

-Selecting Art Work
+Selecting School Art Show Work

 There are a few things I keep in mind when selecting art for the annual school art show:

 - Every student needs to have one finished piece.
 Sounds easy but I have some students who miss many classes.
 If I look through their portfolio a few weeks before the art show and they have nothing completed, I will make sure his next piece is completed in class or I will give him a piece of unfinished art to take back to class to finish there.
-I don’t care what the child’s situation is or whether or not his parents will even come to the art show.
+I don’t care what the child’s situation is or whether or not his parents will even come to the school art show.
 But that child WILL have something that represents him as an artist.

 - Since I do a huge variety of projects, I make sure I have a good representation of all techniques and mediums.
 I want the parents to see how broad our little art program is and that I don’t do one lesson for every grade level.
 There is nothing as boring (or comparative) than seeing 100 painted penguins displayed.
 And since parents support half the art budget, I want them to be encouraged that their hard-earned money is being put to very good use.